 The inconvenience also comes with a loss of productivity and increased costs for a city like Baltimore with a population of more than 600,000 residents.
 Without insurance — and perhaps even with it — it takes time to restore systems to normal operations.

-These malicious attacks will continue to be costly for small governments.
+These malicious attacks and the lack of data accessibility will continue to be costly for small governments.
 In 2017, costs associated with ransomware had reached $5 billion, and this year are projected to skyrocket to $11.5 billion, according to Cybersecurity Ventures.

 How Cities and States Can Better Protect Themselves

 While avoiding a ransomware attack is not entirely unavoidable, with the assistance of a trusted partner, there are a few things state and local governments can do to help mitigate these risks.
 Cloud backup and disaster recovery is one such method.

 With a backup and disaster recovery tool, you can regain access to your files in mere minutes.
 This saves the amount of downtime that users suffer — and allows you to avoid paying hefty ransomware demands.
 It also provides backup and rollbacks in no time.
 This type of service stops the attack while creating a virtual image of your file server.
 Once the infected computer is cleaned, you can connect to the virtual server.

 Another option is implementing a secure operating system like Google Chrome and its related devices.
 With built-in security and seamless updates, Chrome ensures that you are running the latest and most protected version.
 Sandboxing contains viruses and other threats to keep them from spreading.
 If you are already using Chrome, another way to make your organization safer is by switching from traditional PCs and laptops to Chromebooks.
 These can be wiped clean after each user’s work is completed, providing another layer of security.